aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployments.md

 $ kubectl wait --for=condition=available --timeout=120s deployment/assets -n assets
 ```
-Now let us check if the image we created for the new product "newproduct.png" is still exist:
+Now let us check if the image we created for the new product `newproduct.png` is still exist:

 ```bash
 $ kubectl exec --stdin deployment/assets -n assets -- bash -c "ls /usr/share/nginx/html/assets/"

 ```

-As you see the newly created image newproduct.png is not exist now , as it is not been copied while the creation of the Docker image.
-In order to help the team solve this issue we need a presistent volume contain the images.
+As you see the newly created image `newproduct.png` is not exist now , as it is not been copied while the creation of the Docker image.
+In order to help the team solve this issue we need a `PersistentVolume` contain the images.
 That can be shared across multiple pods if the team want to scale horizintally.

 Now that we have a better understading of EKS Storage and Kuberneties objects.
-On the next page, we will talk more about EFS CSI Driver and how we can Utilize it ro create a persistent storage on Kuberneties using Dynamic Provisioning on Elastic file system.
+On the next page, we will talk more about EFS CSI Driver and how we can Utilize it to create a persistent storage on Kuberneties using Dynamic Provisioning on Elastic file system.